-Beyond this empirical exercise, we offer a detailed explanation of how ICOs work.
-We discuss the central design tradeoffs an issuer faces when launching an ICO, which are not unlike those for an IPO of equity securities: target proceeds, fraction of total token supply sold, pricing mechanism, distribution method, lock-ups and set-asides, token rights, and choice of exchange.
-We also present new descriptive statistics; for example, we document how the sub-sectors in which ICOs occur have shifted over time as the industry matures.
-We compare the sectors in which ICOs concentrate to those in which VC-backed blockchain-and digital asset-related startups concentrate to understand which sectors are well-suited to ICOs.
+Beyond this empirical exercise, we present new descriptive statistics; for example, we document how the sub-sectors in which ICOs occur have shifted over time as the industry matures.
+We compare the sectors in which ICOs concentrate to those in which VC-backed blockchain- and digital asset-related startups concentrate to understand which sectors are well-suited to ICOs.
 Notably, about half of the VC-backed startups have an enterprise focus (business-to-business), while ICO ventures typically target atomized consumers or developers (business-to-consumer).
 We also discuss the regulatory landscape.
 Foremost among a number of uncertainties is whether ICO tokens have the legal status of securities and thus costly disclosure, liability, and compliance requirements.
 Three parts of the Howey test, which governs whether an investment scheme represents a security in the U.S., seem to apply to token sales.4 The uncertain branch of the test concerns whether the investor has an expectation of a financial return.
 Utility tokens - which comprise 68 percent of our sample - may not qualify if the investor intends to gain access as a customer to a platform.
 Avoidance of onerous regulatory jurisdictions may help explain the location of some ICOs (see Figure 2).

-ICOs often employ complex, self-enforcing, and state-contingent contracts that enable that predict returns).
+$^{^{3}}$ We are not concerned with predicting return anomalies (i.e., observable factors at the start of trading that predict returns).
 Further, in light of the sector's immaturity and speculative frenzy, returns appear more divorced from the goal of serious utility token issuers to use the ICO to (a) raise financing; and (b) promote customer adoption of their networks.